yangshun/tech-interview-handbook/contents/negotiation.md

 Get paid more.
 Receive salary negotiation help from [**Moonchaser**](https://www.moonchaser.io/?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=website_negotiation) or [**Levels.fyi**](https://www.levels.fyi/services/?ref=TechInterviewHandbook&utm_source=techinterviewhandbook&utm_medium=referral&utm_content=website_negotiation) and their team of experienced recruiters.
 Don't leave money on the table 💰!

 :::

+### Grokking Comp Negotiation in Tech

+If you are not keen on paying for negotiation services and are a fan of courses, here's something for you - the [Grokking Comp Negotiation in Tech](https://www.educative.io/courses/grokking-comp-negotiation?aff=x23W) course, a text-based course where you can get information on each aspect of negotiation. **Disclaimer: I haven't tried this course before.**

 ## Ten Rules of Negotiation